About this Site

 4) A diverse, vital, and culturally rich larger community – Some communities embrace diverse foods and culture while other communities are more “white Wonder Bread” in their orientation.
 Public Markets tend to do better in the former kind of community.

 5) Great tenant mix and design layout – tenants need to be selected based on their likely contribution to the overall planned mix.
-A detailed Tenant Leasing Plan and Design Program should be professionally prepared.
+A detailed Tenant Leasing Plan and Design Program should be part of the Business Plan.

 6) Engaged professional management that understands the mission of the Market and the makeup of its community – Anyone who has successfully managed a Public Market will affirm that a very different skill set is needed than that needed to manage a supermarket or mall.